FerramONG/ferramong-auth/README.md

 <hr />

 ## ❇ Introduction
-This source code is a webservice that is used to manage and manipulate the amount of credit that each user has, in addiction to adding or removing the user's credits.
+This source code is a webservice that is used to authenticate and registrate of users, in addition, it also generates and validates session tokens.

 ## ❓ How to use
 See [here](https://ferramong-auth.herokuapp.com/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config) OpenAPI doc.